Jubai-Khalil/Final-Year-Project/README.md

 - Run npm install to install the necessary node modules
 - Run npm run dev

 - The website should now open automatically.
-If not, Click on the provided Link in the terminal.
+If not, click on the provided Link in the terminal.
 Normally http://localhost:xxxx/

 That's all!
 React should be up and running.